szeplakig/bcu_dungeon_world/docs/Character playbooks/The Barbarian.md

 \_\_\_\_\_\_ shares my hunger for glory; the earth will tremble at our passing!

+## Death Move: A Good Day to Die

+*When you die (you fail, or forgo your Last Breath) you can use this move*

+There is that tranquil moment, before death, where everything slows to a crawl.
+Most waste that moment, but not you.
+No, you seize that moment and do not let go.
+When you die, you enter a deathless fury.
+For about a minute (to you), nothing else can move or take any actions at all, and you can do anything you want unopposed.

+When your time is up, only a moment has passed for everyone else, and the results of your actions all take effect at once.
+After one last line or a bellowing laugh or both, you die.

 ## Advanced moves

 *When you gain a level from 2–5, choose from these moves.*